oracle/odpi/doc/src/public_functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **var** -- a reference to the variable whose buffer size is to be retrieved.
+    **var** [IN] -- a reference to the variable whose buffer size is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **sizeInBytes** -- a pointer to the size of the buffer, in bytes, which which will be populated when the function completes successfully.
+    **sizeInBytes** [OUT] -- a pointer to the size of the buffer, in bytes, which which will be populated when the function completes successfully.

 .. function:: int dpiVar_release(dpiVar \*var)